svhi/BioDivAppConfigEditor/README.md

    or execute "mvn package .Pprod" to create a production war file (found in target folder)

-      to run a war file in production mode the corresponding spring profile has to be aktivated
+    - To run a war file in production mode the corresponding spring profile has to be aktivated
    Exampel: "java -jar jhipster-0.0.1-SNAPSHOT.war --spring.profiles.active=prod"

 If anything goes wrong, please go through each of the steps above again.
 If there are still problems try to find the "node_modules" folder and delete it.
 Afterwards repeat the steps above once again.